ericwolter/rigidfibers/BUILD.md

-This documents describes a possible way to setup the prerequisties in order to generate simulation results.
+This documents describes a possible way to setup the prerequisites in order to generate simulation results.

 # 1. CUDA